Keto Diet and Constipation

 - Consider supplements: If increasing dietary fiber is challenging on the keto diet, you may consider taking a fiber supplement after consulting with your doctor.

-If constipation persists despite these home remedies and treatments, it is important to reach out to a doctor for further evaluation.
-They may recommend prescription medications or suggest dietary changes tailored to your specific needs to help alleviate constipation and improve gastrointestinal health.
+If constipation persists despite these strategies, it is important to reach out to a doctor for further evaluation.
+They may recommend changes tailored to your specific needs to help alleviate constipation and improve gastrointestinal health.